ManuelPalermo/BrainUltrasoundSimulation/README.md

 ### K-Wave Toolbox
+Written by Bradley Treeby, Ben Cox, and Jiri Jaros

 k-Wave is an open source MATLAB toolbox designed for the time-domain simulation of propagating acoustic waves in 1D, 2D, or 3D [1].
 The toolbox